osrf/collision-benchmark/README.md

 You need to start gzclient when prompted to do so.
 Press [Enter] to continue as soon as gzclient is up and running.

+Please note that you cannot use the gzclient controls like Pause and Step with this project yet.
+Also, the iterations and simulation time etc. displayed at the bottom may not reflect the actual simulation time.

 **Example 1 without gzclient**

 The test can be used to quickly confirm that different engines have in fact